Blueberry Lemon Crumb Cakes

 Raspberry Lemonade Brownies by Brownie Mischief

-This is my new and improved Raspberry Lemonade Brownie recipe!
+This is my new and improved Raspberry Lemonade Brownie recipe.
 The previous recipe was inspired by some lemon brownies I saw on Pinterest.
-I transformed them into Raspberry Lemonade Brownies and they were very popular.
+I transformed them into Raspberry Lemonade Brownies and they were very good.
 But I knew I could improve them.
-And after some experimentation, I came up with an even better version.
+I started over and after some experimentation, I came up with an even better version.
 I love the sweet-tart burst of flavor and color from the fresh raspberries.
 The icing contains no food coloring.
 Just three raspberries will give you that luscious shade of pink!

 I want to clarify that lemon brownies are not lemon bars.
 We all know what a lemon bar is.
 The one we all know and love has a lemon curd filling on a shortbread crust, possibly drizzled with lemon icing or sprinkled with powdered sugar.
 The lemon brownie is a whole different animal.
 Don’t mistake lemon brownies for lemon cake either.
 Lemon brownies contain white chocolate which gives them a rich, fudgy texture like their chocolate cousins.
 We may be tempted to call them blondies, but blondies have a butterscotch flavor and typically don’t contain chocolate.
 Now that we got that straightened out, we can sleep peacefully tonight.